 Dogs or pets must be kept under leash at all times and shall not be allowed to run loose.
 Owners are responsible for the cleaning up and disposal of droppings and no pets are allowed in the Clubhouse.

 Severe weather has been known to occur in the Saint John area.
 Boat owners are solely responsible for taking measures to secure their vessels.
-The RKYC is not responsible for damage to vessels caused by weather.
+The RKYC is not responsible for damage to vessels caused by weather or marina failure.

 Nothing will ruin your relationship with your neighbours in the yard more then sanding your hull without doing anything to stop the paint dust drifting.
 The following are recommended practices

 - Do your sanding before boats are uncovered

 - Use chemicals to strip the bottom paint

 - Attach a shop vac to the orbital sander

 - Tarp the boat 100 percent so dust particles will not escape.

 Take appropriate measures – if you are sanding one week before launch, tarp 100 percent as all boats will be uncovered at that time.
 The member is fully responsible for any clean up costs incurred.
 You should ensure that no sanding dust affects your neighbors.
 The club has a sander shop vac system that is very effective at capturing sanding dust.
 Ask the yard foreman or the office if you would like to use it.